dog-broad/3_2-Needs/BCC_Notes/Unit5_Notes.md

 6. **NFT Verification**: Authenticating NFTs by linking them to their creators' SBTs, ensuring buyers receive genuine products in the NFT marketplace.

 7. **Governance in DeFi**: Distributing governance tokens as non-transferable SBTs to ensure voting rights reflect genuine community support and commitment.

+# Zero Knowledge Proof (ZKP)

+**Definition:**
+Zero Knowledge Proof (ZKP) is an encryption scheme originally proposed by MIT researchers Shafi Goldwasser, Silvio Micali, and Charles Rackoff in the 1980s.
+It allows one party, the prover, to prove to another party, the verifier, that a statement is true without revealing any additional information beyond the validity of the statement itself.

+**Examples:**

+1. **Colour-blind friend and Two balls:**
+   - **Scenario:** Sachin wants to prove to Sanchita, who is colour blind, that he has two balls of different colours.
+   - **Process:** Sanchita randomly switches the balls behind her back.
+Sachin, without knowing the switch, must correctly identify if the balls are of different colours.
+   - **Outcome:** If repeated multiple times, the probability of Sachin correctly identifying the balls' colours, despite being colour-blind, demonstrates the soundness of his assertion without revealing the colours themselves.

+2. **Finding Waldo:**
+   - **Scenario:** Sachin claims he has a special way to find Waldo in a crowded picture but doesn't want to reveal his method to Sanchita.
+   - **Process:** Sachin uses a small cardboard cutout to show Sanchita that he can precisely locate Waldo in the picture.
+   - **Outcome:** Sanchita can verify that Sachin can find Waldo without knowing how he does it.

+    In essence, Sachin demonstrates his ability without revealing the details of his method, proving the effectiveness of his claim to Sanchita.

+**Properties of ZKP:**

+- **Zero-Knowledge:** The verifier learns nothing about the statement other than its truthfulness.
+- **Completeness:** If the statement is true, an honest verifier will eventually be convinced by the prover.
+- **Soundness:** A dishonest prover cannot convince the verifier that a false statement is true.

+**Types of ZKP:**

+1. **Interactive Zero Knowledge Proof:**
+   - Requires interaction between the prover and verifier.
+   - Example: Sachin and Sanchita's ball experiment involves iterative interactions to prove the validity of Sachin's claim.

+2. **Non-Interactive Zero Knowledge Proof:**
+   - Does not require real-time interaction.
+   - Achieved using techniques like Fiat-Shamir heuristic, where challenges are based on a hashed function chosen by the verifier.
+   - Example: Sachin demonstrating his algorithm to find Waldo without Sanchita needing to interact in real-time.